erdalpekel/panda_simulation/README.md

 ## Extension: _MoveIt!_ constraint-aware planning

 This repository was extended with a ROS node that communicates with the _MoveIt!_ Planning Scene API.
 It makes sure that the motion planning pipeline avoids collision objects in the environment specified by the user in a separate directory (`~/.panda_simulation`) as _JSON_ files.
 You can read more about it in the accompanying [blog post](https://erdalpekel.de/?p=123).

+## Extension: Publishing a box at Panda's hand in _Gazebo_

+This repository was extended with a node that publishes a simple box object in the _Gazebo_ simulation at the hand of the robot.
+The position of this box will get updated as soon as the robot moves.
+You can read more about it in the accompanying [blog post](https://erdalpekel.de/?p=178).